Who is a non-matriculated/non-degree student?

 Can I register for both an Education and an Economics course?

-Yes, non-matriculant students are allowed to register for courses concurrently from different divisions but cannot exceed the maximum number of credits allowed by each division.
+Yes, non-matriculant students are allowed to register for courses concurrently from different divisions as long as there are no departmental restrictions; however, credits cannot exceed the maximum number of credits allowed by each division.

 Is it possible to register for graduate and undergraduate non-matriculated courses?

 Students are allowed to register for both undergraduate and graduate non-matriculated courses for the same semester.
 Applicants only need to file a graduate non-matriculant application and register for courses in both areas under the graduate status.

 What forms do I fill out if I registered for non-matriculant courses previously?

 Students who previously attended City College will need to complete a new graduate non-degree application and pay a new fee.
 Students who decide to change their status and apply for matriculation will only need to fill out the appropriate graduate application for admission.
 They are not required to pay a fee if they were registered during the semester prior to applying for matriculation.